These twenty-five GED study habits will be a great help to get you all set for the GED® test efficiently.

 First of all, find the learning style that fits you best.
 There are quite a few different learning styles and each student retains information differently.
 The main learning styles are Visual (through images and pictures), Auditory (for learners who prefer the spoken word, music, or other sounds), and Kinesthetic (for students that learn best through a more physically-orientated learning style with hands, body, sense of touch).

-We can distinguish also Verbal (using words in speech and writing), Logical (using systems, reasoning, and logic), Social (prefer to learn in groups or with other), and Solitary learners (who can best learn alone).
+We can distinguish also Verbal (using words in speech and writing), Logical (using systems, reasoning, and logic), Social (prefer to learn in groups or with others), and Solitary learners (who can best learn alone).
 To learn more, take a learning style quiz.

 2. Space your study time out